Mijago/D2-Gear-Calculator/README.md

 Note 2: It does not add any armor mods - so you can freely distribute the five mod slots to further increase the builds.

+Note 3: Please try around before you ask me stuff (like installation - if it doesn't work, it's probably user error).
+If you find an issue, open a Gitlab issue.

 # How to use
 1. Download this repository, either with `git clone https://github.com/Mijago/D2-Gear-Calculator.git` or by downloading the ZIP-archive from github.
 2. Install python 3.8 or higher (tested with 3.8 and 3.9).